ozonesecurity/ozonebase/README.md

 As of today, there is no roadmap to merge this with version 1.
 Version 1 has a seperate goal from Version 2 and we think its best to leave it that way for now.

 ## Who is developing and maintaining v2?
-ZoneMinder-v2 base is originally developed by [Philip Coombes](https://github.com/web2wire), the original developer of ZoneMinder.
+ZoneMinder-v2 base is developed by [Philip Coombes](https://github.com/web2wire), the original developer of ZoneMinder.
 The codebase will be maintained by Phil and [Pliable Pixels](https://github.com/pliablepixels) and other key contributors who will be added soon.

 ZoneMinder-v2 base library is part of a solution suite being developed by [Ozone Network](http://ozone.network).
 The full solution suite will eventually include a server framework (this code), a mobile framework for white-labelled apps and a reference solution using them.